 This is the ultimate first knitting project.
 A simple scarf, made entirely of the knit stitch, is perfect for mastering tension and muscle memory without any pressure.

-2. Dishcloth (Grandmother's Favorite The Original)
+2. Dishcloth (Grandmother's Favorite The Original) by Vintage

 This is the quintessential first project for anyone starting knitting.
-It is a small, practical knitting project that teaches you how to increase and decrease stitcheswithout overwhelming you with complex stitch patterns, such as seed stitch.
-The dishcloth pattern uses simple yarn overs to create a decorative edge and increase the stitch count.
+It is a small, practical knitting project that teaches you how to increase and decrease stitches.
+This Dishcloth Pattern uses simple yarn overs to create a decorative edge and increase the stitch count.
+You will need a US 6 (4 mm) needle and a washable yarn, like cotton.

 |

-Knit Picks Reflections Options 4.75" IC 9-Pair Set, Sizes US4-11 |
+Knit Picks Majestic Options 4.75" IC 9-Pair Set, Sizes US4-11 |

 ![]() |